Economy of Wales: Medical

 Creo Medical, based in Chepstow, is an emerging Medical Technology company is developing medical technologies with the aim of substantially benefiting the medical community and vastly improving the outcomes of a range of medical procedures.
 RotoMedical has emerged as a leading Welsh manufacturer of PPE and medical equipment.
 The company produces specifically industrial gauges, ultrasonic level transmitters, temperature probes and pressure measurement equipment.

 Metals

 Metal ore refining is a long established industry in Wales.
 As of 2007, Corus had manufacturing facilities at Port Talbot, Llanwern, Newport, Trostre, Shotton, Ammanford, Pontardulais, Tafarnaubach and Caerphilly, although only the Port Talbot Steelworks remains as a major integrated steelmaking plant.
-Pro Steel Engineering is a steel specialist company based in Wales operting internationally.
-The company has delivered high-profile work, including collaborative projects such as the London Olympic Stadium Transformation and ICC Wales’ 22 tonne steel Welsh dragon.
+Pro Steel Engineering is a steel specialist company based in Wales operating internationally.
+The company has delivered high-profile work, including collaborative projects such as the London Olympic Stadium Transformation and ICC Wales's 22 tonne steel Welsh dragon.
 Nearly all the tinplate and much of the aluminium produced in the UK are made in Welsh plants.
 TIMET has a plant in Waunarlwydd, Swansea, which is one of the world's major suppliers of titanium for jet engine blades and medical applications.